tec5271/Tylercameraman/README.md

 # Tylercameraman
-This will be my semester project in DIGIT 100
+This will be my growing portfolio throughout the DIGIT program